Interim mandates

 At Vision Healthcare I served as Director of E-Commerce and was simultaneously co-investor and part of the extended leadership team.
 The group held several D2C healthcare brands; the core brand Vitaminexpress has been established in Germany and Austria for over 30 years.
 The mandate had two lines: channel expansion in the core markets — performance marketing, new digital touchpoints, optimisation of customer acquisition and lifetime value — and a platform roll-out into four new markets (Switzerland, Italy, France, UK) as preparation for the next growth phase.
 The revenue increase from €20M to €35M+ was carried by channel expansion in the core markets; the new markets were positioned for longer-term growth horizons.

 At Heidelberger Druckmaschinen I served as Head of E-Commerce, leading digital business development for one of the world's leading manufacturers of printing presses.
 The sales network across more than thirty countries was already in place — the task was not to build it, but to expand the online portfolio.
 Beyond consumables already available online, customers could now purchase higher-value wear parts digitally, through a configurator that let them select exactly what they needed.
 The implementation was carried out jointly with the country organisations, adapted to each local market.
 The underlying logic: international sales-growth-hacking — surfacing business opportunities through joint work between headquarters and local teams.
-What emerged was not optimised existing business, but new business in the digital channel.
-Approx. €200M+ platform revenue under management, 30+ countries in the sales network, 15+ country-specific growth opportunities translated into operational reality.
+What emerged was new business in the digital channel, beyond the existing base.

-Digital business growth Strategy and decision-making
+Digital business growth Strategy and decision-making Change management

 Digital Business Strategy for the Mittelstand